Brian Wallows and Peter's Swallows: Plot

 Meanwhile, after watching an episode of Grizzly Adams on television, Peter decides to grow a beard, despite Lois' disapproval.
 After his beard is fully grown, the Griffin family decide to go out for dinner, but are soon pestered by a white-rumped swallow, who eventually settles in Peter's facial hair.
 Unaware that the bird is actually an endangered species, Peter attempts to remove the bird, but is soon threatened with a prison sentence if he does so.
 Left with no other choice but to let the bird live within his beard, Peter attempts to continue life as normally as possible, until he can no longer take the bird's constant squawking, and decides to shoot the bird.
 Stopped at the last second by Lois, Peter accidentally shoots a nearby window, causing the bird to fly out.
 Thankful that the bird is finally gone, the two soon hear peeping coming from inside his facial hair, and discover three small baby birds.
 Won over by their resemblance to his own children, he decides to keep the baby birds, and take the place of their mother.
 As time goes on, he becomes reluctant to release the birds once they have become fully grown, but is ultimately convinced by Lois to release them back into the wilderness once they attempt to fly out of their bedroom window.
 He does release them, and then he finally takes the plunge and shaves off his beard.

-Later in the Drunken Clam, Brian and Peter drink to each other's experiences and, as Brian sees an attractive blonde at the bar and Peter is getting looks from a large female bird, agree they aren't ready to move on.
+Later in the Drunken Clam, Brian and Peter drink to each other's experiences and, as Brian is getting looks from an attractive blonde at the bar and Peter is getting looks from a large female bird, they both agree that they aren't ready to move on.